The Schwarzian from gauge theories: Introduction

 \section{Introduction}

 In a quantum system with a semi-positive Hamiltonian~$\Delta\geq 0$ and a discrete spectrum with degeneracies~$d(\Delta)$ the Taylor expansion of the partition function

 at zero temperature~$\beta=\infty$ is trivially equal to the number of ground states. \footnote{This is because every finite-temperature correction to the partition function beyond the vacuum degeneracy~$d(0)$, $Z = d(0) + d(\Delta_{\text{min}}) e^{-\beta \Delta_{\text{min}}} + \ldots$ is exponentially suppressed.} Equivalently, the Taylor expansion of the free energy~$\mathcal{F}$ at zero temperature~$\beta=\infty\,$ is trivially equal to minus the logarithm of the number of ground states.~\footnote{ $\mathcal{F}``="-\log d(0)\,$.} If the discrete system has a holographic dual description~\cite{tHooft:1973alw,Maldacena:1997re,Witten:1998qj,Gubser:1998bc}\cite{Polchinski:1995mt} such that in an RG flow procedure~\footnote{Very much in the mathematical spirit of~\cite{Wilson:1974mb,Wilson:1983xri}\cite{Gell-Mann:1954yli,Gross:1973id}.} -- denoted as~$\Lambda\to\infty\,$ in this introduction --~\footnote{To make contact with supergravity ~$N\gg1$ is also required.~The scale~$\Lambda$, whose meaning we will explain below, is a conceptually different scale than~$N$ (first of all it is dimensionful).
-Whenever we connect with the theory obtained in the RG-expansion $\Lambda\to\infty$ to supergravity it is implicitly assumed that~$N\to\infty$ in a particular way.
-For~$\mathcal{N}=4$ SYM the scaling with~$N$ will be given in the main body of the paper.
-In this introduction to keep the presentation simple, we avoid explicitly mentioning the scaling of~$N$ to match with supergravity.} it reduces to a semiclassical theory of gravity with black hole solutions at arbitrary Bekenstein-Hawking temperature~$1/\beta$~\cite{Bekenstein:1972tm,Hawking:1974rv,Strominger:1996sh,Callan:1996dv,Horowitz:1996fn,Breckenridge:1996sn,Horowitz:1996ay,Witten:1998zw}\cite{Susskind:1994vu,Sen:1995in}, then one reaches a contradiction, as the gravitational free energy~$\mathcal{F}_{g}$
+Whenever we connect with the theory obtained in the RG-expansion $\Lambda\to\infty$ to supergravity it is implicitly assumed that~$\Lambda R \gg N\,\gg\,1\,$.
+That said, the parameter leading the expansions to the continuum is $\Lambda$, for us~$N$ will always be fixed and large $N\,\gg\, 1\,$ in such an expansion.
+Indeed, in the last few years we have come to understand that this is the kind of expansions that pick up semiclassical black hole physics, not a naive large-$N$ expansion.
+In a naive large-$N$ expansion where $\Lambda$ is kept fixed while $N$ is expanded around infinity, the physics of a gas of multigravitons in pure AdS is recovered not a black hole.} it reduces to a semiclassical theory of gravity with black hole solutions at arbitrary Bekenstein-Hawking temperature~$1/\beta$~\cite{Bekenstein:1972tm,Hawking:1974rv,Strominger:1996sh,Callan:1996dv,Horowitz:1996fn,Breckenridge:1996sn,Horowitz:1996ay,Witten:1998zw}\cite{Susskind:1994vu,Sen:1995in}, then one reaches a contradiction, as the gravitational free energy~$\mathcal{F}_{g}$

 of any such black hole is bound to have a non-trivial perturbative expansion around~$\beta=\infty\,$.
 For example, the Gibbons-Hawking gravitational on-shell action~\cite{Gibbons:1976ue} of rotating and electrically charged black holes in~$AdS_5\,$~\cite{Chen:2005zj,Kunduri:2005zg}, and in particular its low temperature expansion, has been recently studied, with varied motivations, for example, in~\cite{Cabo-Bizet:2018ehj,Larsen:2019oll,Goldstein:2019gpz,Iliesiu:2020qvm,Heydeman:2020hhw,Boruch:2022tno,Turiaci:2023wrh}.
 The first goal of this paper is to solve this apparent contradiction.